SeanEwanDalton/Amazon_Kaggle_Looker_Visualisation/README.md

 Visualisation of an Amazon Kaggle report for clothing sales in India.

-Original csv file was too large to upload onto Github, link to Kaggle report: https://www.kaggle.com/datasets/karkavelrajaj/amazon-sales-dataset
+Original csv file was too large to upload onto Github, link to Kaggle report attached.